 Despite it's moderate altitude in comparison with other mountain ranges, the Northern latitude give Jotunheimen a typical high alpine climate.
-Gulf stream bring lots of precipitation that is released especially on the western parts of Jotunheimen.
+Gulf stream brings lots of precipitation that is released especially on the Western parts of Jotunheimen.
 Rapid weather changes are possible and winter conditions are not impossible even in the middle of summer.

 Traditionally summer climbing season begins in July.
-With the exeption of June and July when temperatures tend to keep above freezing, stone fall danger is higher during the daytime.
-Despite the July being the warmest month, it is also often wet, so June and August have propably better weather.
+With the exeption of June and July, when temperatures tend to keep above freezing, stone fall danger is higher during the daytime.
+Despite the July being the warmest month, it is also often wet, so June and August have probably better weather.
 There are some pure snow/ice routes, that are usually in reasonable condition during the summer.

 Early winter conditions may be extremely difficult with ice-covered rocks, deep loose snow, flooded streams, very short days and lots of bad weather.

 Winter conditions are at its best during spring (ski mountaineering season peaks around eastern).
 During that time weather may be reasonably stable (or not).
 However, avalanches and rock falls may be a problem.
 Some rock routes melt quickly but generally snowed-up rock conditions are to be expected.
 Obviously snow and ice routes are often in good condition.

 Jotunheimen has a lot to offer to the alpinists.
 Alpine climbing is found all over the area.
 However, although Scandinavia's highest mountains, Galdhøpiggen and Glittertind, are found in the Eastern Jotunheimen, Hurrungane and Smørstabbtindane in the Western part and Gjende Alps to the SE are most alpine areas.
 The area has everything from easy alpine routes to serious routes of 15 pitches and more.
 The best rock quality is found on the peaks between Gjende and Bygdin.